vatpac-technology/sops/docs/enroute/Brisbane Centre/INL.md

 ### Gold Coast (GOL)
 GOL is responsible for final sequencing for aircraft bound for YBBN, YBCG, and issuing of STAR Clearances and descent for YBSU.
 ### Noosa (NSA)
-NSA is responsible for facilitating YBSU traffic.
+NSA is responsible for facilitating YBSU traffic, including operating the Class C airspace `A045` and above.
 ### Keppel (KPL)
 KPL is responsible for issuing STAR Clearances (Jets only) and initial descent for aircraft bound for YBSU, YBBN and YBCG.